-(1) Core Requirements (14 credits)
+1. Core Requirements (8 credits)

 All Ph.D. students are expected to develop a broad understanding of foundations, theories and methods across the disciplines that together constitute the research landscape of the College.
-During the first year, students take IST 501 and three foundations courses - IST 510, 520 and 530, as well as two semesters of colloquiums, IST 590 (one credit each).
+During the first year, students take IST 501, one of three foundations courses - either IST 510, 520 or 530, as well as two semesters of the colloquium course IST 590 (one credit each).
+Students should select the foundational course (i.e., 510, 520 or 530) that best complements their existing knowledge base.
+Students are expected to develop interdisciplinary knowledge across computational, HCI, and social factors domains, either or both of the remaining two foundational courses can be waived if students can demonstrate sufficient knowledge in that area.

-NOTE: In rare cases, a graduate student may not be required to take IST 510, 520 or 530 because of mastery in the area.
 Mastery in each of these areas is determined by the Graduate Program Director and the Graduate Advisory Committee (as needed), who examine the previous coursework taken by the student.
 Students who believe they have mastery in an area and do not need one of the core courses should contact the Graduate Program Director within the first month of arrival at Penn State.
 Students may claim mastery in up to two out of three core courses.
 They may not claim mastery in all three.

-(2) Research Methodology Requirements (12 credits)
+2. Research Methodology Requirements (12 credits)